 These criteria are subjectively assessed and each criterion is scored on a scale of 1 to 5.
 Further details on these data quality measures are available on the ScotPHO website [1].

-Based on these criteria, the estimates of burden of LRI in Scotland are BAG highly accurate and relevant.
+Based on these criteria, the estimates of burden of OMSKD have uncertainties over the accuracy and relevance, and have a red rating.